In this post

 - 90853 Group therapy

-- Inpatient initial and subsequent visits, discharge visits and observation services. (needs real time, audio and visual, not just audio)
+- Inpatient initial and subsequent visits, discharge visits and observation services

 There are other behavioral health assessment and intervention codes that may be billed via telemedicine, as well.
 See CMS list of permanent and temporary telehealth services.